crpietschmann/portfolio/_imports/_posts/2011-08-24-mixing-some-dynamic-ness-with-ironjs-in-net-4.markdown

 var firstname = obj[<span class="str">&quot;firstname&quot;</span>];
 // returns IronJS.Undefined</pre>

-<p>If you want to change the behavior of DynamicCommonObject when the requested property name does not exist, then you can modify it’s code; it’s listed below.</p>
+If you want to change the behavior of DynamicCommonObject when the requested property name does not exist, then you can modify it’s code; it’s listed below.

 <h3>DynamicCommonObject Wrapper Class Source Code</h3>